-I love to go to restaurants to see what's on the cocktail menu.
-After sampling, I go home and try to make my own version.
 I recently had a drink at a local restaurant called Backyard Social made with black walnut bitters.
-I couldn't wait to go home make similar Black Walnut Bitters Cocktail Recipes!
+I couldn't wait to go home and make similar Black Walnut Bitters Cocktail Recipes!
 This is less expensive than always drinking at a bar not to mention fun!

-Bitters are made from aromatic botanicals, like herbs, roots, bark, and sometimes fruits or vegetables.
-They are infused into a flavorless alcohol base.
-This results in a very strong and potent liquid.
 Bitters are like the seasoning of a cocktail.
 They bring out the other flavors in the drink or add additional flavor based on the type of bitter being used.
 Sometimes bitters even have medicinal qualities.

 Cardamaro is not a cardamom-flavored amaro, which can be easily mistaken.
 It's a wine-based amaro based on the artichoke (cardoon and blessed thistle).
 It is very herbally and spicy, but also smooth, unlike some amaros.
 It's a great replacement where vermouth is used since it has a wine base.